philippbayer/blerg/content/posts/2023_10_17_Transformers_on_ROCM/index.md

 Notice the -gpu at the end of the account: currently Pawsey treats GPU jobs on a different account from your 'main' account.

 I am using conda (mamba) on /scratch here.
 Pawsey staff doesn't seem to be the biggest fan of conda as it makes many, many files per environment which slows down /scratch for everyone.
 It's better to use Docker images.
-But with machine learning/deep learning libraries especially with models stored on 🤗 Hugging Face spaces I've always had to fight to get just the right 'mix' of package version numbers to make the model work: it's easier to do that in conda first, then to build the Docker image from there.
+But with machine learning/deep learning libraries, especially with models stored on 🤗 Hugging Face spaces, I've always had to fight to get just the right 'mix' of package version numbers to make the model work: it's easier to do that in conda first, then to build the Docker image from there.

 I'm making a fresh conda environment somewhere on /scratch: (/software can also be used, but file limits are strict: check using `lfs quota /software`).
 The 30-day deletion policy will eventually get rid of this environment.

     mamba create -p (somewhere on scratch)/transformers transformers python=3.10 conda activate (somewhere on scratch)/transformers

 Now we need to install the right version of PyTorch.
-There are CUDA-specific versions of PyTorch so there are ROCm-specific version of PyTorch.
+Just as there are CUDA-specific versions of PyTorch there are ROCm-specific version of PyTorch.
 At the time of this writing, Pawsey has two ROCm versions as modules:

-The following code is run in an interactive GPU session via the above `getgpunode` alias:
+(The following code is run in an interactive GPU session via the above `getgpunode` alias)

     module avail rocm

-tells us there's 5.2.3 (default, *D*) and 5.4.3.
+tells us there's 5.2.3 (default, **D**) and 5.4.3.
 Let's load 5.4.3 because we live in the future:

     module load rocm/5.4.3